Dogo Onsen 道後温泉

 Dogo Onsen is located in the main tourist hub of Matsuyama and is a five-minute walk from the Dogo tram stop along a bustling shopping arcade.

 If you are heading to Dogo from JR Matsuyama Station, take the #5 tram.
 You'll get there in about 30 minutes.

 You can also take the nostalgic Botchan train, a steam train locomotive.
 This service runs less frequently, but is a lovely experience.

 If heading to Dogo from Matsuyama Airport, Airport Limousine buses run directly there.

 To minimize your travel time, consider staying in one of Dogo's many ryokan or inns.
 Most are within ten minutes' walk of the main bathhouse.

 The bathhouse in the Hayao Miyazaki film "Spirited Away" was inspired by Dogo Onsen

 Legend has it that the waters healed a deity's illness in ancient times

 The Dogo Onsen building as you see it today was built in 1894

 Take in the stunning exterior of Dogo Onsen.
-A three-level wooden building topped by a watchtower with red glass windows, metal herons, the symbol of the onsen, dot the roofs.
+A three-level wooden building topped by a watchtower with red glass windows and a decorative metal heron, the symbol of the onsen, which dots the interiors of the building.
 Wander through the onsen's labyrinthine passageways to soak up the lively, though relaxed atmosphere.

 There is also the opportunity to tour the bath used by the Imperial Family.

 Dogo Onsen is the area's main draw, but many other baths are available for your bathing pleasure.
 Visit Tsubaki No Yu, a stylish and modern bathhouse with the same bracingly hot waters as Dogo.
 The mineral-rich baths will leave your skin silky soft.
 Frequented by locals, bathing here allows you to escape the hustle and bustle of Dogo Onsen.

 After a bath, try some of the delicious cuisine available in the Dogo area.
 One local specialty is taimeshi, a hearty dish of rice cooked with sea bream.
 Sometimes the sea bream is cooked, while at other places it's served raw sashimi style.